NeroReflex/Gishiki/README.md

 In order to help you achieving your goals Gishiki provides helpers to help you with most common operations, but let you free of doing things the way you want.

-## Heroku Compatibility
-Gishiki aims for total Heroku compatibility because you can deploy you fantastic website or app in a few seconds forgetting about maintaining the server!

 ## RESTful services